TheSteezer/Balancebot/README.md

 Go read our blog about the process here: https://dam9it.wordpress.com/2017/06/01/balancebot-with-arduino/

-and check the Thingiverse project here: https://www.thingiverse.com/thing:2359025
+Download the 3D-models of the body parts from our Thingiverse project: https://www.thingiverse.com/thing:2359025

 Libraries needed for working code: